 No matter when you start exercising, it’s a positive.
 But did you know that getting active earlier gives you a better start in life and makes it even easier to keep up healthy habits in adulthood?
-St James School in Exeter, which is part of th[ED1] e Ted Wragg Trust knows the importance that physical activity has on the wellbeing of young people.
+St James School in Exeter, part of the Ted Wragg Trust, knows the importance that physical activity has on the wellbeing of young people.
 That’s why they’ve joined forces with us to kick-start a programme of over 45 extra-curricular activities to help its students get fit, learn new skills, and flex their creative muscles too.

 Along with the school, we’ll be working closely with Sparx and Plymouth University to monitor the impact of the programme to better grow and develop it.
 Watch this space!

 We love speaking to people from across Exeter and Cranbrook about all things wellbeing, so if you have a story worth telling then please get in touch with Eleanor at email@example.com to get your voice heard.